sasank-pankam/PeerConnect/docs/core/connector.md

 ### Overview

-- This module is *closely coupled* with `core.acceptor` and provides functionality for connecting to remote peers.
+- *Closely coupled* with `core.acceptor` and provides functionality for connecting to remote peers.
 - It encapsulates both the logic for creating outbound connections and the management of connection pools (active and passive connections).